Cat Collars: Pros and Cons Explored

 According to Cat Health, only the breakaway collar is safe for cats.
 Traditional buckle collars like those for dogs should never be used on cats.
 A buckle collar doesn’t give your cat an escape avenue if it hooks on anything.

-Another cat collar which is a kind of go-between the buckle and the breakaway collars is the stretch collar.
+A cat collar that’s a kind of go-between for the buckle and the breakaway collar is the stretch collar.

-The stretch collar has elasticised parts that stretch if it accidentally hooks on something to release your cat.
-However, being elastic the drawback is that this design is hard to fit on your cat properly.
+‘Safety stretch cat collars’ have elasticised parts that stretch if they accidentally hook on something to release your cat.
+However, being elastic, the drawback is that this design is hard to fit on your cat properly.

 Cat collar tags

 A collar shows a lost cat is someone’s furbaby rather than a stray.
-Better yet, fit the collar with an ID tag (containing the pet’s name and your phone number) to speed up the process of being reunited.
+Better yet, fit the collar with an ID tag (with your pet’s name and your phone number).
+This helps speed up the process of being reunited with lost pets.

 Of course, microchipping gives your cat a permanent ID, so having a collar ID just helps to cover all bases.
-And while we’re mentioning microchipping, note that our wellness packages include microchipping, desexing and so much more.
+Want to know more about chipping?
+Read about cat microchips and for dog parents also read about the dog microchip.

 Should indoor cats wear collars?